SreyaRoy/SreyaRoy.github.io/README.md

 - Conducted thorough analyses of technology systems, identifying 37% more potential risks and vulnerabilities.
 - Collaborated closely with over 20 clients to comprehend their tech landscapes and business goals.
 - Developed customized risk management strategies, leveraging trends from ServiceNow tickets and UAT analysis.
+- Worked with **SQL** queries to retrive data for data assesment and risk analysis

 **Associate Product Manager Trainee @ Tikdin (_Dec 2022 - April 2023_)**
 - Conducted market research and analysis to identify user needs and trends and translated them into actionable product requirements.